hashtagcpt/biostats-1/README.md

 # biostats-1
-Biostatistics and Experimental Design I
+A set of resources Biostatistics and Experimental Design I. Beware -- here be dragons.